How to Choose a Summer Science Camp or Program

 Science camp should always be fun.
 A good science camp will allow students plenty of time to do hands-on exploration.
 This is part of the informal component.
 How much additional formal education a science camp has varies.
 Programs that incorporate lectures from distinguished professors or professionals might be appropriate, inspirational, and informative for older students who are interested in a specific field.
 Younger students are more likely to benefit from group activities, projects, and interactions with informed camp counselors rather than lectures.

-Search for camps that fit your needs.
+Search for a camp that fits your needs.

 Once you know the range of science topics you'd like the camp to cover, the level of academics, the general geographic location, and the time and money commitments that are right for your family, you're ready to start searching.